Scratch To Basics

 • Coconut milk (you won’t taste a coconut flavor, but it adds necessary fat to the mixture)

-• Dairy
+• Dairy (usually)

-Do I really need all three Paleo flours?
+Do I need all three Paleo flours?

 If you want it to have a soft, spongy, moist texture, I’d recommend it.
 Remember that the cake (the kind you’re probably used to) is typically made with wheat flour, which has gluten that holds it together and gives it the airy, spongy texture.
+Since we’re avoiding grains and gluten, you need a few different flours to re-create the spongy texture.

 The secret ingredient in the frosting is avocados.
 But don’t let that scare you off.
 It’s SO good and there’s no avocado off-taste at all.
 Trust me.
 I take my chocolate seriously.

-Can I use this Recipe for cupcakes Instead of a Cake?
+Can I use this Recipe for cupcakes instead of a Cake?

 A dark chocolate cupcake with chocolate avocado frosting.